 The GHFF camp is next to the creek, and on hot evenings the Flying-foxes can be seen belly-dipping into the creek before going out to feed for the night.
 They do this in order to drink, and to cool off.
 After belly-dipping into the water (which takes skill to master) they can be seen licking the water off their fur, after landing in nearby trees.
 Click on the YouTube link to see a great video of this activity.http://www.youtube.com/watch?v=d_j5aDaykGk

 The Wolli Valley camp was initially a seasonal camp – with the Flying-foxes leaving the camp during the cooler months and in response to available food sources.
 Since winter 2013 onwards, the camp has been continuously occupied (aside for a period in 2016 when Spotted Gums were flowering prolifically on the NSW south coast), indicating it has moved from being a seasonal camp to a permanent one.
 Numbers present (in the thousands) fluctuate.
 In November 2016 around 24,000 Flying-foxes were counted, which is the highest number yet recorded.
 The camp has been classified as a camp of National Importance.

 Fly-out counting by WCPS volunteers commenced in April 2008 as part of regular synchronised counts then occurring up and down their range along the east coast of Australia.
 These synchronised counts contributed to research work about the population dynamics and movements of this now vulnerable mammal species (see Billie Roberts Griffith University ).
-WCPS continues to monitor the presence and numbers of GHFF by conducting regular fly-out (exit) counts.
+WCPS continues to monitor the presence and numbers of GHFF by conducting monthly fly-out (exit) counts.
 The counts are also contributing data to the National Flying Fox Monitoring Program which commenced in 2013.
 It is a collaborative project between Federal and State Governments, which aims to establish a reliable benchmark for the size of flying-fox populations, and to monitor population trends in later years.
 Data about camp populations for this project is collected on a quarterly basis.

-The Royal Botanic Gardens conducted a controversial ‘relocation’ action in 2012/2013 to displace the colony of Grey-headed Flying-foxes that had roosted there for many years.
+The Royal Botanic Gardens, Sydney conducted a controversial ‘relocation’ action in 2012/2013 to displace the colony of Grey-headed Flying-foxes that had roosted there for many years.
 The Society submitted its objections to this action via the public consultation process required under Commonwealth legislation Download the Society’s submission here.

 The Society has also given talks to classes from local schools who have come down to the Wolli Valley to view the camp and hear about the GHFF’s there.
 In 2016 students from a year 2 class at Athelstane Public School in Arncliffe, who had been given a talk, won the Society’s Rankin Environment Award for their artwork based on their visit to the Valley and their experience of its natural environment (including the GHFF).
 Here is a link to their lovely video https://www.youtube.com/watch?v=vNJYAPr_Ltc